 John F. Kennedy on the Half-Dollar

 A coin representing John F. Kennedy, the 35th U.S. president, was conceived the day of his assassination, according to the National Museum of American History.
 JFK was shot to death on Nov.
-22, 1963, while riding in a motorcade in Dallas.
+22, 1963, while riding in a motorcade in Dallas, Texas.

 Within hours of the assassination, Mint Director Eva Adams spoke with Chief Engraver Gilroy Roberts about depicting Kennedy on a coin, the museum reports.
-First Lady Jacqueline Kennedy chose the half-dollar for the denomination of the commemorative coin.
+First Lady Jacqueline Kennedy chose the half-dollar for the denomination.
 Roberts designed the front of the coin, and Assistant Engraver Frank Gasparro designed the back.

 The design change required Congress’s authorization, since law did not allow coinage designs to be changed more often than 25 years (and the current half-dollar was only 15 years old).